deepbsd/AcquireCo/README.md

 17:19pm Sunday:  I added some smoke tests...

+---

+09:33am Friday Feb 22, 2019:  Apparently there was a disconnect in Insiten's email server, and they didn't get my questions of a week ago.
+They graciously gave me some more time to polish my app over the weekend.
+I'll dive back into the app and see what I can do to make it lovlier!

 TODO:

+* merged the `after-deadline` branch into the master branch.
+I think I'll keep making changes to the `after-deadline` branch that could possibly break the app.

+---

 * Since Insiten is in the M&A software space, I should actually learn something about Balance Sheets and Income Statements, so I tried to find my copy of _The Intelligent Investor_ by Ben Graham, Warren Buffet's old mentor(?).
 I couldn't find my copy.
 I think I might